 * rice noodles, these come in various degrees of thickness

-* shirataki noodles, or similar (noodles that are gf, fat, calorie and nutrient-free)
+* shirataki noodles, or similar (these noodles that are gf, fat, calorie and nutrient-free)

-Alternatively noodles prepared with butternut squash or courgette/zucchini by using a noodle spiralizer are also a tasty gluten-free option.
+Alternatively home-made noodles prepared with butternut squash, carrot or courgette [zucchini] by using a noodle spiralizer are also a tasty gluten-free option.

 Vegan Stir-Fry Soup